 When Liam visited The Tonight Show in 2016, host Jimmy Fallon informed the Hunger Games star that Chris always talked about him when he was on the show.
 Liam replied with a knowing smile, "Oh, what a sweet angel."

 But really, they've come quite far.

-"He's my hero," Liam told GQ about Chris last spring.
+"He's my hero," Liam told GQ about Chris in 2019.
 "I look up to him.
 He's honestly my last call, when I find myself in a position where I'm 50-50 about a script, then I call Chris.
 And his opinion, I trust more than anyone in my team."